computational-cell-analytics/micro-sam/doc/annotation_tools.md

 <img src="https://github.com/computational-cell-analytics/micro-sam/assets/4263537/aefbf99f-e73a-4125-bb49-2e6592367a64" width="256">

 The annotation tools can be started from the napari plugin menu, the command line or from python scripts.
 They are built as napari plugin and make use of existing napari functionality wherever possible.
-If you are not familiar with napari yet, [start here](https://napari.org/stable/tutorials/fundamentals/quick_start.html).
+If you are not familiar with napari, we recommend to [start here](https://napari.org/stable/tutorials/fundamentals/quick_start.html).
-The `micro_sam` tools mainly use [the point layer](https://napari.org/stable/howtos/layers/points.html), [shape layer](https://napari.org/stable/howtos/layers/shapes.html) and [label layer](https://napari.org/stable/howtos/layers/labels.html).
+The `micro_sam` tools mainly use the [point layer](https://napari.org/stable/howtos/layers/points.html), [shape layer](https://napari.org/stable/howtos/layers/shapes.html) and [label layer](https://napari.org/stable/howtos/layers/labels.html).

 The annotation tools are explained in detail below.
 We also provide [video tutorials](TODO).